Athirarenjini/SDTM-ADaM-Clinical-Trial-Programming-Analysis-CDISC-Pilot-Project-/README.md

 ## How to reproduce

-1. Download the CDISC Pilot Project SDTM data from the link above.
+1. Download the CDISC Pilot Project SDTM data from the link given below.
-2. Load DM, EX, and AE into a SAS library.
+2. Load DM, EX, and AE and reference ADSL,ADAE,ADTTE datasets into SAS libraries.
 3. Update the `%let HOME=...` path at the top of each program if needed.
 4. Run the programs in order (01 through 11).